TheLindaProjectInc/Metrix/doc/build-unix.md

 Build Lindad
 ----

 This builds Lindad and Linda-cli using the dynamic dependancies of the current system.
+Change the DB version below to reflect the version you installed.

 ```
 ./autogen.sh
-./configure
+./configure --with-incompatible-bdb BDB_LIBS="-ldb_cxx-5.0"
 make
 strip src/Lindad
 strip src/Lindad-cli